laberning/openrowingmonitor/docs/Improving_Raspberry_Performance.md

 ## Signs your performance is insufficient

-Much noise in the readings, as typiclly the signals are handled too late.
+A typical sign is that there is much noise in the data readings from the flywheel, lots of small deviations.
+This is typically the case when the signals are handled too late.

 ## Things you can do at the OS

+Open Rowing Monitor does not exist in isolation, so the first step is to make sure the Operating System (OS) is cut out for the job.

 ### Selecting the right kernel

 Normally, a Linux kernel is configured to do non-real-time work, and focusses on doing one task well for a prolonged period of time, reducing overhead.
 This is great for normal applications that process a lot of data.
 However, Open Rowing Monitor does not process much data, but does has to respond quickly to incoming signals (especially the impulses from the flywheel).
 The time it takes to respond to an incoming interrupt is called **latency**.
 For reducing noise in the readings, it is important that the latency does not vary too much.

-Use a low latency or real time kernel.
+When installing Open Rowing Monitor, please use a low latency or real time kernel.
 Currently, the Raspbian 64Bit Lite kernel is a Preempt kernel, which aims at low latency.
-So selectng this is a great choice.
+So using this is a great choice for the Operating System.

-Alternative is Ubuntu Core, which also provides a 64 bit kernel out of the box.

 ### Kernel settings

+Aside from selecting the right OS and kernel, there are some settings that can be set at startup that reduce the latency of the kernel.

+One of these options is to turn off CPU exploit protection.
+This is a huge security risk as it removes security mitigations in the kernel, but it reduces latency.
+Given your specific network layout, this could be worth the effort.
 Add to `/boot/cmdline.txt` the following option, if you consider it responsible in your situation (this introduces a security risk):

 ```zsh
 mitigations=off
 ```

-still to look at this text: <https://forums.raspberrypi.com/viewtopic.php?t=228727>
+Another option is to dedicate a CPU to Open Rowing Monitor and run the CPU's in isolation.
+This avenue isn't explored fully, and the effects on Open Rowing Monitor are unknown, but [this text explains how it should work](https://forums.raspberrypi.com/viewtopic.php?t=228727).

 ### CPU Scaling

-Typically, Raspbian is configured to reduce energy consumption.
-Thus it uses the *ondemand* CPU governor.
+Typically, Raspbian is configured to reduce energy consumption, using the *ondemand* CPU governor.
+For low latency applications, this isn't sufficient.
 To get the most out of the CPU, we need to use the *performance* governor.

 First, Raspbian will interfere with settings, so we need to kill that functionality: